In this guide, we’ve outlined:

 – What sustainable farming is

-– Areas of, and goals of sustainable farming
+– Goals of sustainable farming

-– A list of some of the different sustainable farming practices and methods
+– Sustainable farming practices and methods

 What Is Sustainable Farming?